Goldstone Solar System Radar

-The Goldstone Solar System Radar (GSSR) is a large radar system used for investigating objects in the Solar System.
+The Goldstone Solar System Radar (GSSR) is a large radar system used for investigating objects in the Solar System, a field called radar astronomy.
 Located in the desert near Barstow, California, it comprises a 500-kW X-band (8500 MHz) transmitter and a low-noise receiver on the 70-m DSS 14 antenna at the Goldstone Deep Space Communications Complex.
 It has been used to investigate Mercury, Venus, Mars, the asteroids, and moons of Jupiter and Saturn.

-The most comparable facility was the radar at Arecibo Observatory, until that facility collapsed.
-GSSR now stands alone.
+The solar system radar is only active a small percentage of the time, as the 70 meter antenna is primarily used for tracking and communicating with spacecraft as part of the NASA Deep Space Network.

 Planetary observations

 GSSR can work in two different modes.
 In the monostatic radar mode, GSSR both transmits and receives.
 In bistatic mode, GSSR transmits and other radio astronomy facilities receive.
 Although more difficult to schedule, this offers two advantages - the transmitter does not need to turn off to allow the receiver to listen, and it allows the use of interferometry to extract more information from the reflected signal.
+Since the GSSR takes about 5 seconds to switch from transmit to receive, nearby targets must necessarily use bistatic mode.

 Bodies that have been investigated using GSSR include: